phonegap/node-phonegap-build/README.md

     var phonegapbuild = require('phonegap-build');

+## API

 ### Login

-Authenticates with PhoneGap Build, saves the token, and return an API object.
+> Authenticates with PhoneGap Build, saves the token, and return an API object.
-When the save token exists, the authentication step is skipped.
+> When the save token exists, the authentication step is skipped.

 Options: